Why is the Cuban Embargo Still in Place?

 If we discount first generation Cuban-Americans, who are increasingly marginalized by age and attrition, we are left with three groups that benefit by the embargo.
 The first is politicians.
 Senator Marco Rubio initially won his seat through the support of Cuban-American hardliners.
 And even though his rabid anti-Castro stance is out-of-step with the majority of young Cubans it is one that he personally believes, supports, and will never abandon.
 The same can be said for former Congresswoman Ileana Ros-Lehtinen and current Congressman Marion Diaz-Balart.

 Prior to the international COVID-19 pandemic, the ruling oligarchy was attempting to put reforms in place to smooth what they perceive to be the inevitable lifting of the embargo, including privatization of business and property ownership.
-Their hope being that there would be enough freedoms and reforms in place that lifting the embargo will result in a smooth transition to the new paradigm, insuring their continued rule, and averting the possibility of political upheaval that often results from major shifts of this kind.
-If bloodshed and discontent can be avoided the ruling elite have an excellent chance of retaining their power.
+Their hope was that there would be enough freedoms and reforms in place that lifting the embargo would result in a smooth transition to the new paradigm, insuring their continued rule, and averting the possibility of political upheaval that often results from major shifts of this kind.

 Cracks in the system can be seen beginning with the San Isidro Movement involving a protest of artists and dissidents.
 While peaceful change is to be hoped for, it is likely that this will be seen as an opening shot in what may become a bloody resistance against an island fiefdom run for the benefit of a few on the backs of the many.

-On the U.S. side, the vehemence against lifting the embargo expressed by many Cuban-Americans, even if not the majority, is out of step with the majority of Americans and the self-interest of the U.S. The attitude of Cuban -Americans appears to be based on a deeply held anti-communist, anti-socialist, anti-Castro ideology.
-In my own interaction with Cuban-Americans living in Miami, it appears that many of them view the 12,000,000 Cubans remaining on the island as traitors to the Cuban people who should have left or be trying to leave.
-According to those I have personally held conversations with, if they are not one or the other, then they deserve what they get, and that includes the embargo.
+On the U.S. side, the vehemence against lifting the embargo expressed by many Cuban-Americans, even if not the majority, is out of step with the majority of Americans and the self-interest of the U.S. The attitude of Cuban-Americans appears to be based on a deeply held anti-communist, anti-socialist, anti-Castro ideology.
+In my own interaction with Cuban-Americans who are living in Miami, it appears that many of them view the 12,000,000 Cubans remaining on the island as traitors to the Cuban people.
+According to those I have personally held conversations with, any Cuban still living on the island who is not actively trying to leave deserves what they get, and that includes the embargo.

 United States Government Accountability Office, Economic Sanctions, Agencies Face Competing Priorities in Enforcing the U.S. Embargo on Cuba, November 2007